Taxes

 Thus, the effective corporate tax rate can be as low as 5%.
 To attract foreign investors, Malta has launched a residency through an investment program, which gives a bunch of opportunities in the country.

 After successfully recovering from a prolonged recession, Spain is now considered a good destination for start-up businesses.
-The general corporate tax rate is 25%, while for start-ups, the rate is reduced to 15% in the first tax period.
+The general corporate tax rate is 25%, while for small companies (less than 1 million Euros annual income) the tax rate in 2025 is 23%.
+Newly established companies benefit from a significantly lower rate of 15% for the first two profitable fiscal years.
 Entrepreneurs are also taxed at 15%.
-With the Spanish Golden Visa gaining popularity, favorable conditions are being created for both individuals and foreign companies.

 Singapore’s corporate tax system is structured to be business-friendly and competitive, with low corporate tax and various tax initiatives to attract foreign companies, support local enterprises, and maximize tax efficiency.
 The corporate tax rate is 17%.
 However, the government has come up with several programs to reduce the tax burden.
 For example, 75% is exempted from the first S$100,000 of taxable income and 50% on the next S$100,000.